Market Readiness Assistance Grant (MRA Grant) – Globalisation

 Moreover, this grant can also help SMEs build their brand and reputation overseas, which is important for establishing credibility and trust with potential customers.

-Who Is eligible for the MRA Grant?
+Who Is Eligible for the MRA Grant?

 The MRA grant is available to Singaporean small and medium-sized enterprises (SMEs) that meet the following criteria: